techidaily/site-ai-video-editing/source/_posts/updated-2024-approved-do-you-want-to-know-about-phone-aspect-ratio-vertical-trying-to-learn-about-iphone-vertical-video-dimensions-read-this-article-to-get-.md

 If you are a professional video or image creator, you know what aspect ratio is and why aspect ratio is important.
 Even people passionate about their cameras and visual art enthusiasts know it.
 If you are a newbie, Let us make it easy for you.
 This article will talk about the vertical phone aspect ratio ratio, its definition, types, iPhone vertical video dimensions, etc. We’ll also provide you solid tips on mobile vertical video size and how to create phone vertical videos easily.
 Let’s jump into the topic and see what you can learn.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/updated-2024-approved-are-you-looking-for-funny-discord-emojis-to-massively-improve-your-discord-experience-using-some-fun-bots-for-discord-is-an-excellent-/"><u>Updated 2024 Approved Are You Looking for Funny Discord Emojis to Massively Improve Your Discord Experience?
-Using some Fun Bots for Discord Is an Excellent Way of Doing That!
-Thus, We Compiled a List of 10 Fun Discord Bots You Need</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-zoom-in-and-out-on-discord-desktop-plus-app-plus-browser-solutions/"><u>New Zoom In and Out on Discord (Desktop + App + Browser Solutions)</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-are-you-looking-to-enhance-your-video-or-photo-colors-using-premiere-luts-get-to-know-about-the-best-free-lut-effects-to-get-started/"><u>2024 Approved Are You Looking to Enhance Your Video or Photo Colors Using Premiere LUTs?
-Get to Know About the Best Free LUT Effects to Get Started</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-color-matching-is-the-trickiest-part-of-graphic-designing-learn-in-detail-about-using-canva-color-match-ideally-while-working-on-your-pins-social-media-/"><u>New Color Matching Is the Trickiest Part of Graphic Designing.
-Learn in Detail About Using Canva Color Match Ideally While Working on Your Pins, Social Media Posts, and Other Designs</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-what-is-the-best-mp4-cutters-for-youtubers-on-mac/"><u>New What Is the Best MP4 Cutters for YouTubers on Mac?</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/20-must-have-graduation-songs/"><u>20 Must-Have Graduation Songs</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-4-ways-for-rotating-your-gopro-videos-professionally/"><u>New In 2024, 4 Ways for Rotating Your GoPro Videos Professionally</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-unleash-the-power-of-video-scopes-in-your-video-editing-projects-find-the-most-common-video-scopes-and-how-to-use-them-on-video-editing-so/"><u>New 2024 Approved Unleash the Power of Video Scopes in Your Video Editing Projects.
-Find the Most Common Video Scopes and How to Use Them on Video Editing Software</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-kinemaster-templates-101-how-to-get-the-most-out-of-video-templates/"><u>2024 Approved KineMaster Templates 101 How to Get the Most Out of Video Templates</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/how-to-record-youtube-videos-for-2024/"><u>How to Record YouTube Videos for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/7-solutions-to-fix-error-code-963-on-google-play-of-oppo-find-x6-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Solutions to Fix Error Code 963 on Google Play Of Oppo Find X6 Pro | Dr.fone</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/updated-ultimate-7-private-film-access-tools/"><u>[Updated] Ultimate 7 Private Film Access Tools</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-rescue-lost-messages-from-g310-by-fonelab-android-recover-messages/"><u>How to Rescue Lost Messages from G310</u></a></li>
-<li><a href="https://techidaily.com/how-to-install-the-latest-iosipados-beta-version-on-apple-iphone-6s-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How To Install the Latest iOS/iPadOS Beta Version on Apple iPhone 6s? | Dr.fone</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/updated-in-2024-streamlining-content-delivery-on-discord-platform/"><u>[Updated] In 2024, Streamlining Content Delivery on Discord Platform</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/2024-approved-online-obsession-the-8-must-watch-titles/"><u>2024 Approved  Online Obsession  The 8 Must-Watch Titles</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-ps4-screenshot-sharing-a-step-by-step-guide-for-2024/"><u>New PS4 Screenshot Sharing A Step-by-Step Guide for 2024</u></a></li>
-<li><a href="https://digital-screen-recording.techidaily.com/updated-in-2024-optimal-techniques-for-recording-your-youtube-events/"><u>[Updated] In 2024, Optimal Techniques for Recording Your YouTube Events</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/7-ways-to-fix-the-windows-services-tool-when-it-wont-open-or-respond/"><u>7 Ways to Fix the Windows Services Tool When It Won't Open or Respond</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"